b12consulting/keypunch/readme.md

 Keypunch is a small client for Keycloak.
-It's main goal is to automate some administrative task like creating a user or trigger an email.
+Its main goal is to automate some administrative tasks like creating a user or trigger an email.

 # Install